johnpeart/johnpeart.github.io/src/blogpost/2018-03-31-hey-siri-homepod-review.md

 I’ve read a lot of reviews about HomePod, and they all say Siri sucks.
 They’re right; but whilst they argue about Siri’s AI prowess relative to Amazon’s Alexa and the Google Assistant, my quibble is with the basics.
 I’ve had multiple infuriating experiences trying to get Siri to perform basic commands that Apple claims it does.

 Simple things like turning off the lights[^lights] just don’t work consistently.
-I’ve had HomePod ignore my commands entirely, trigger commands that are totally different from what I ask for, and sometimes just straight up stop listening until you tap the capacitive touch area on the top of the HomePod itself.
+I’ve had HomePod ignore my commands entirely, trigger commands that are totally different from what I ask for, and sometimes just straight up stop listening until you tap the capacitive touch area on the top of HomePod itself.

 [^lights]: I’ve got about a dozen Phillips Hue smart lights set up around my house.
 Total aside, they’re awesome; though they are super expensive.